Summer Undergraduate Research Fund (SURF) Awards

 Application Deadline

-The 2024 SURF Application is now closed.
-The deadline to submit a complete application was Monday, January 29, 2024.
+The 2025 SURF Application will open December 2, 2024.
+The deadline to submit a complete application is Monday, February 3, 2025.

 How to Apply

-The 2024 SURF Application is now closed.
-The deadline to submit a complete application was Monday, January 29, 2024.
+Applications for a SURF Award are submitted online.
+The online application will open on December 2, 2025.
+The deadline to submit a complete application is Monday, February 3, 2025.
 Students will submit their application through the Quest portal.
 For guidance on how to use the application management system, please review the Quest Portal User Tips.

 Plan to spend time working through your project proposal, budget, and timeline on your own and in conversation with your faculty advisor and other mentors.
 Starting early and planning ahead will make the process a lot less stressful!